 Growth Without a Mask

 Another name for the transgression thriller is ‘the wrong man thriller’.
 Hitchcock was a big fan.
-He sets up a falsely accused innocent and over the course of the story the truth is revealed.
+He would set up a falsely accused innocent.
+Over the course of the story the truth is revealed.

 Examples Of Wrong Man Thrillers:

 - Hitchcock’s The Wrong Man